Alvin Brown

-Alvin Brown is an American politician from Florida who served as mayor of Jacksonville, Florida, from 2011 to 2015.
-He was the first African American to be elected to that position.
+Alvin Brown (born December 15, 1961) is an American politician from Florida who served as mayor of Jacksonville, from 2011 to 2015.
+A member of the Democratic Party, was the first African American to be elected to that position.
 Brown succeeded John Peyton as mayor after winning the 2011 mayoral election.
 In the 2015 race, he lost his re-election bid to Republican Lenny Curry.

+Earlier in his career, Brown worked as an advisor to Secretary of Housing and Urban Development Andrew Cuomo.
+He later became a member of the National Transportation Safety Board under President Joe Biden.

 Early life and education

-Brown was born in Beaufort, South Carolina.
+Brown was born in Beaufort, South Carolina on December 15, 1961.
 He moved to Jacksonville in 1981 and attended Edward Waters College and Jacksonville University, where he earned his bachelor's and Master of Business Administration degrees.

+While at Edward Waters, Brown became a member of the Delta Psi chapter of Kappa Alpha Psi fraternity.

 Career

-Brown was an intern for Senator Bill Nelson while Nelson was a member of the United States House of Representatives.
+Brown was an intern for Bill Nelson while Nelson was a member of the United States House of Representatives.
 He worked on the staff of the Clinton-Gore transition team in 1992 and 1993, and then began work in the Clinton administration as a member of Ron Brown's staff at the United States Department of Commerce.
-Brown was GU Politics Fellow in Spring 2016.
+Brown completed a visiting fellowship at the Georgetown Institute of Politics and Public Service in spring 2016.

 Government service

 During the 1990s he served as an advisor to Andrew Cuomo who was the Secretary of Housing and Urban Development, President Bill Clinton, and Vice President Al Gore.
-In the Clinton administration, he served as deputy administrator for community development, rural business and Cooperative development services at the United States Department of Agriculture; executive director of the Office of Special Actions at the Department of Housing and Urban Development; executive Ddrector of the White House Community Empowerment Board; co-chair of the White House Task Force on Livable Communities; and senior advisor for urban policy and vice chair of the White House Community Empowerment Board.
+In the Clinton administration, he served as deputy administrator for community development, rural business and Cooperative development services at the United States Department of Agriculture; executive director of the Office of Special Actions at the Department of Housing and Urban Development; executive Director of the White House Community Empowerment Board; co-chair of the White House Task Force on Livable Communities; and senior advisor for urban policy and vice chair of the White House Community Empowerment Board.

-After serving in the Clinton administration, Brown worked as the executive-in-residence at Jacksonville University; president and CEO of the Willie Gary Classic Foundation; executive director of the Bush/Clinton Katrina Interfaith Fund; and chairman of the board of the National Black MBA Association.
+After serving in the Clinton administration, Brown worked as the executive-in-residence at Jacksonville University's Davis School of Business; president and CEO of the Willie Gary Classic Foundation; executive director of the Bush/Clinton Katrina Interfaith Fund; and chairman of the board of the National Black MBA Association.

-In November 2020, Brown was named a candidate for United States secretary of housing and urban development in the Biden administration.